jvanoli/dva-c02-study-guide/docs/AWS Deep Dives/AWS Lambda.md

 AWS Lambda is inherently scalable, but like many other things, there’s a limit to how much it can scale to.
 It is important that you become aware of this, especially when you’re building a high-throughput application using Lambda functions.

 Concurrency is the number of Lambda function executions that can run simultaneously for a period of time.
-By default, AWS imposes a **limit of 1,000 unreserved concurrent executions** across all Lambda functions for every region per account.
+By default, AWS imposes a **limit of 1,000 unreserved concurrent executions** across all Lambda functions **for every region per account**.
 But you can overcome this limit and further increase concurrent executions up to hundreds of thousands by contacting AWS Support.

 You can strategically distribute concurrencies across your functions, but the **unreserved count** should not go below **100**.
 This means that the default maximum value of allowable **reserved concurrent executions** is limited to **900**.
 The reserved concurrent executions allocated to a function set the maximum number of concurrent instances for that function.